jsit/skltn/readme.txt

 License: GPL-2.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A super bare-bones, unopinionated WordPress theme that follows BEM, passes WordPress's theme guidelines, and allows for easy child theming.
+A super bare-bones, unopinionated starter WordPress theme that follows BEM, passes WordPress's theme guidelines, and allows for easy child theming.

 == Description ==
-A super bare-bones, unopinionated WordPress theme that follows BEM, passes WordPress's theme guidelines, and allows for easy child theming.
+A super bare-bones, unopinionated starter WordPress theme that follows BEM, passes WordPress's theme guidelines, and allows for easy child theming.

 = How to Use This Theme =